How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 You'll just need to use SecureMyEmail apps to read and send encrypted email because we have the magic the others lack.

 But, we run in any browser and we have mobile apps too.
 So, even if you don't use us as your email client, it's very easy.
 If you send a LOT of encrypted email, just keep us running.
-If encrypting email is an occasional thing, then just fire us up when you need us.
+If encrypting email is an occasional thing, then just fire us up when you need us or use our mobile apps.

 Interested in receiving more content like this?